 Southern California Reproductive Center partners with Bright Expectations Egg Donation Agency to match high-quality egg donors with intended parents across the U.S.

-When you’re first looking for egg donor information, you want the facts, not a wall of text full of medical jargon.
+When you’re first looking for information about the egg donor process, you want the facts, not a wall of text full of medical jargon.
 Here’s a short guide to egg donation, with everything you need to know before you take the next step:

 Who are egg donors?

 Many donors are young working women or students who have decided to help those who are unable to get pregnant for various reasons.
 Egg donors traditionally remain anonymous unless both parties—donors and intended parents—consent to a relationship.

 So why should you consider donating your eggs in the first place?
 If you haven’t given it much thought before, it might sound like kind of a strange thing to do.
 Having watched the process and the outcome many times, we can think of a few amazing reasons: